 These take a lot more money than a cup of coffee.
 Sometimes just by cutting such expensive costs, you can notice 20% extra cash flow, now that’s awesome!
 (Reminder – you don’t need to spend money on Spotify Premium or Amazon Prime, their free plans are good enough)

-4. Plan Your Purchases
+4. Plan Smart Purchases in Advance

 A planned purchase is better than an unplanned purchase.
 By knowing that you need to buy a new phone in two months, you’ll start preparing for that.